 Family Practice Medicine

 Only the elective rotation is chosen by the student and may be done in any medical specialty either in this country or abroad.
-The Clinical Coordinator must approve all elective rotations to ensure they fulfill learning objectives and provide adequate supervision.
+The Clinical Faculty must approve all elective rotations to ensure they fulfill learning objectives and provide adequate supervision.

 Completion of a scholarly project by the end of the second year is required for graduation.